Pumpkin Oatmeal Cookies

 - 1 large egg

 - Melt butter in a medium pan over medium-low heat until browned.
 Set aside to cool.

 - The batter will be more on the moist side.
-Take about 2 heaping tablespoons of dough, roll into balls, and place on a baking sheet lined with parchment paper.
+Take about 2 heaping tablespoons of dough, roll it into balls, and place it on a baking sheet lined with parchment paper.
 Gently press on each dough ball to flatten it.

 - Bake at 350 F for 11-12 minutes.
 Cookies should be soft in the center.

 - While the cookies are baking, whisk together all the ingredients for the cookie glaze.
 Wait until cookies are cool to the touch, and drizzle each with glaze.

 - For better results, place the pumpkin puree between 2-4 paper towels for 10 minutes to get the excess moisture out.
 It will help the cookies to be chewy and hold their texture better.